 You're having sex.
-Then your partner locks eyes on yours, and says those three magic words that stop time.
-"The condom broke."
+Then your partner locks eyes on yours, and

 For many, a broken condom means the difference between a grade-A session of Netflix and Chill and a nightmare evening that turns into an anxious waiting game.